Running the MQ source connector

 1. Log in to the Event Streams UI from a supported web browser (see how to determine the login URL for your Event Streams UI).

-3. Go to the Add connectors to your Kafka Connect environment tile and click Connecting to IBM MQ?
+3. Go to the Set Up IBM MQ Connector tile, and click Connecting to IBM MQ?.

 5. In the dialog, enter the configuration of the MQ Source connector.